AWARDS

 Petar Mirchevski

-The Lifetime Achievement Award is usually awarded to individuals who have set new standards of quality and reached the peak of the mountain called an artistic career.
-However, in the case of Petar Mirchevski, an actor according to whom retirement is conditional, a career peak is difficult to define.
-And how is it possible to define it when Mirchevski is constantly on the rise as if he has just taken the upward path?
+The Lifetime Achievement Award is usually awarded to individuals who have set new standards of quality and reached the peak of the symbolic mountain of one’s artistic career.
+However, in the case of Petar Mirchevski, an actor for whom retirement is conditional, the peak of one’s career is difficult to define.
+And how is it possible to define it when Mirchevski is constantly on

-After climbing many artistic mountains, the Lifetime Achievement Award is more than merit.
-However, the connoisseurs of Petar Mirchevski’s career will not only congratulate him on the achievement, but they will also ask him what he is working on at the moment because, as a never-retired actor, Mirchevski is constantly up to conquering new heights.
+After climbing many artistic mountains, this Lifetime Achievement Award is more than deserved.
+Connoisseurs of Petar Mirchevski’s career may congratulate him on the achievement, and they may also ask him what he is working on at the moment, since, as a never-retired actor, Mirchevski is constantly up to conquering new heights.

 Petar Temelkovski

-How do you write a Lifetime Achievement Award statement for a highly atypical actor and artist of a unique character without it sounding common and typical? Еffortlessly, because Petar Temelkovski’s career is full of unusual facts and unique symbolism.
+How do you write a Lifetime Achievement Award statement for a highly atypical actor and artist of a unique character without reducing it to sounding common and typical?
+Turns out, the answer is effortlessly, since Petar Temelkovski’s career is full of unusual facts and unique symbolism.

-After graduating from the Theater Academy in Sofia at the end of 1972, Temelkovski began his professional acting career on the theatre stage in an exceptional set of theatrical circumstances.
+After graduating from the Theatre Academy in Sofia at the end of 1972, Temelkovski began his professional acting career on the theatre stage in an exceptional set of theatrical circumstances.
 In Life of Galileo by Bertolt Brecht, directed by Branko Stavrev, Telemkovski plays the role of Andrea Sarti, who receives a significant task from his teacher Galileo – preserving his manuscripts and passing on the acquired knowledge to future generations.
-In this production, Galileo is performed by Ilija Milchin – the acknowledged beacon of Macedonian theater and the main initiator of the foundation of the Vojdan Chernodrinski Macedonian Theater Festival.
-Thus, Temelkovski’s stage initiation only hints the inestimable importance he is to have for the (development of) theater in Macedonia.
+In this production, Galileo is performed by Ilija Milchin – the acknowledged beacon of Macedonian theatre and the main initiator of the foundation of the Vojdan Chernodrinski Macedonian Theatre Festival.
+Thus, Temelkovski’s stage initiation only hints the inestimable importance he is to have for the (development of) theatre in Macedonia.

 As an actor, Temelkovski has built a unique career.
-Instead of letting the institutional expectations and the implicit quota rooted in the status of “permanently employed actor” define his acting oeuvre, he is in a race with himself only and his creative capacity.
-His professional theater-making is like a stroll through the main, and often title, roles in all the most significant works of the world and domestic dramaturgy – including Gorčin (Žarko Komanin’s Pelinovo, 1974) and James Tyrone (Eugene O’Neill’s Long Day’s Journey into Night, 1988); Agamemnon (Euripides’ Iphigenia in Aulis, 1996) and King Lear (Shakespeare’s King Lear, 2002); Hermann Klaus (Goran Stefanovski’s Wild Flesh, 1979) and Maxim Brodski (Jordan Plevnesh’s R, 1987 and 1991).
-The characters played by Temelkovski are complex and require surgical precision, athletic endurance, and artisanal dedication to acting at every moment on stage.
-Undoubtedly, his superior professional preparation, suggestive acting, and masterful speech were the key to the collaboration with all significant Macedonian directors, including the most well-known names from the then new/modernist wave: Slobodan Unkovski and Ljubisha Georgievski (with whom he collaborated on 25 projects).
+Instead of letting the institutional expectations and the implicit quota rooted in the status of “permanently employed actor” define his acting oeuvre, he is in a race only with himself and his creative capacity.
+His professional theatre-making is like a stroll through the main, and often title roles in the most significant works of international and domestic dramaturgy – including Gorčin (Žarko Komanin’s Pelinovo, 1974) and James Tyrone (Eugene O’Neill’s Long Day’s Journey into Night, 1988); Agamemnon (Euripides’ Iphigenia in Aulis, 1996) and King Lear (Shakespeare’s King Lear, 2002); Hermann Klaus (Goran Stefanovski’s Wild Flesh, 1979) and Maxim Brodski (Jordan Plevnesh’s R, 1987 and 1991).
+The characters played by Temelkovski are complex and require surgical precision, athletic endurance, and artisanal dedication to acting at each moment on stage.
+Undoubtedly, his superior professional preparation, suggestive acting, and masterful speech were key to his collaboration with every significant Macedonian director, including some of the most well-known names from the then new/modernist wave: Slobodan Unkovski and Ljubisha Georgievski (with whom he collaborated on 25 projects).

-Surely, the Lifetime Achievement Award statement would be incomplete if the secondary symbolic meaning of the role which Temelkovski started his career with is not mentioned.
-As an echo of the relationship between Andrea Sarti and Galileo Galilei, Temelkovski, for 11 years, had been the head of the team in charge of fulfilling the past vision of the founder of Vojdan Chernodrinski MTF, Ilija Milchin.
-As the artistic director, Temelkovski organized and carried out, in his own words, the “last verification” of the development of the Macedonian theater from 2007 to 2017 – not only in front of the audience, jury committees, and critics but also in front of all colleagues who they have built the theater culture in Macedonia together with.
+Surely, the Lifetime Achievement Award statement would be incomplete without mentioning the secondary symbolic meaning of the role which Temelkovski started his career with.
+As an echo of the relationship between Andrea Sarti and Galileo Galilei, Temelkovski, for 11 years, had been the head of the team in charge of fulfilling the past vision of the founder of Vojdan

-In the city he describes as “a golden cocoon in which the theater is jealously guarded like a silkworm”, Temelkovski’s first role echoes half a century later – as a distinctly award-winning actor, dedicated artistic director, and winner of a lifetime achievement award at the oldest theater festival in the state.
+In the city he describes as “a golden cocoon in which the theatre is jealously guarded like a silkworm”, Temelkovski’s first role echoes half a century later – as a distinctly award-winning actor, dedicated artistic director, and winner of a lifetime achievement award at the oldest theatre festival in the state.